Makati: Establishment and early development

+American occupation

+In 1901, San Pedro Macati was incorporated into the newly established province of Rizal.
+On February 28, 1914, the name of the town was shortened to its present name of Makati, under Philippine Legislature Act No. 2390.

+As of 1934, Makati had 14 barangays according to the Rizal provincial directory, namely: Poblacion, Comandante Carmona, Culiculi (present-day Pio del Pilar), Guadalupe, Fort McKinley, Malapadnabato (present-day West Rembo), Masilang (present-day South Cembo), Kasilawan, Olimpia (Olympia), Palanan, Pinagkaisajan (Pinagkaisahan), Rural, Sampalukan, and Tejeros.
+Fort McKinley, Malapadnabato, and Masilang were previously parts of Pateros.

+Japanese occupation

 On January 1, 1942, Makati was one of the municipalities of Rizal merged alongside Manila and Quezon City to form the City of Greater Manila as an emergency measure by President Manuel L. Quezon.
 It regained its pre-war status as a municipality of Rizal when the City of Greater Manila was dissolved by President Sergio Osmeña effective August 1, 1945.

-Post-war
+Post-war Era

-After the destruction Second World War had brought upon Manila, and the subsequent closure of Nielson Field, the town grew rapidly, and real estate values boomed.
-The first of the planned communities (in what are now the barangays Forbes Park, Urdaneta, San Lorenzo and Bel-Air) were established in the 1950s with the efforts of its landowner, Ayala y Compañía.
+After the destruction that the Second World War brought upon Manila, and the subsequent closure of Nielson Field, the town grew rapidly, and real estate values boomed.
+The first of the planned communities (in what are now the barangays Forbes Park, Urdaneta, San Lorenzo, and Bel-Air established during those times) were established in the 1950s with the efforts of its landowner, Ayala y Compañía.
 At the same time, Fort McKinley, then renamed Fort Bonifacio, and the then Philippine Army headquarters, became the starting point for the building up of seven more communities by military families who worked in the base area.
-The first office buildings were built on what is now the Makati Central Business District (CBD).
+New office buildings were built on what is now the Makati Central Business District (CBD).
 Since the late 1960s, Makati has transformed into the financial and commercial capital of the country.
+In December 1972, two barrios (later barangay) of Makati were established at the Inner Fort Bonifacio area: Post Proper Northside and Post Proper Southside.

 On November 7, 1975, Makati was separated from Rizal province to become part of the National Capital Region as a component municipality.